-IoT sensors like motion sensors, GPS, temperature sensors, vehicle information or connected devices provide crisp and accurate information about the status of shipments moving through the chain.
+IoT sensors like motion sensors, GPS, temperature sensors, vehicle information or connected devices provide crisp details about the status of shipments.
 Sensor information is then stored in the blockchain.

 How is “Golden State Foods” disrupting the Supply Chain and Logistics Industry?